Denzel-Awuah/ECS-Fullstack-demo/README.md

 Deployed the Fullstack image to a Serverless Fargate Instance within a Cluster using Amazon's Elastic Container Service.

-The Fargate instance has the capability to autoscaling and also communicates with the MySQL database which was deployed to AWS RDS.
+The Fargate instance is the capable of autoscaling and also communicates with the MySQL database which was deployed to AWS RDS.